productdudeteam/gulp/backend/README.md

 -   **New Features**: See `NEW_FEATURE_GUIDE.md`
 -   **Interactive API Docs**: Available at `http://localhost:8000/docs` when running

-## 🎯 Why Niya?
+## 🎯 Why Gulp?

-Niya is designed to be the go-to FastAPI template for developers who want to:
+Gulp is designed to be a production-ready backend for developers who want to:

 -   **Start quickly** with a production-ready backend
 -   **Scale efficiently** with proven architecture patterns